Skip to content

 The State of AI Reliability

 Every assistant was right on the facts you can look up.
-Every mistake was on the data that moves.
+Every mistake in the graded finance run was on the data that moves.

 // By the numbers

-The headline is 3 of 30 (10% of the finance-core results, each the verdict of 3 runs behind 90 runs in total).
-Fold in the everyday, non-finance battery — near-perfect, but partial, ChatGPT’s cells incomplete — and it falls to 3 of 43 (7%).
+The headline is 3 of 36 (8% of the finance-core results, each the verdict of 3 runs behind 108 runs in total).
+Fold in the everyday, non-finance battery (near-perfect, but partial, ChatGPT’s cells incomplete) and it falls to 3 of 52 (6%).
 We lead with the sterner number and volunteer the softer one.
-Two of the three errors appeared in a single run of three; one — Perplexity serving the intraday high as the close — reproduced across all three.
-This is a result-level count, not a per-response rate: with a sample this small, we don’t publish a percentage of anything.
+Of the three confident errors, one (Perplexity serving an intraday figure as the close, once the exact day’s high) reproduced across all three of its runs; the other two, Perplexity’s wrong-contract options quote and Copilot’s on its 18 July join run, each appeared in one run of three.
+This is a result-level count, not a per-response rate: the index doesn’t score in percentages, and a sample this small is never a failure rate for AI in general.

 // The split the headline hides